earthly/website/blog/_posts/2023-04-30-golang-zip-files.md

 ## Conclusion

-In this tutorial, we learned how to use the "archive/zip" package, which is built into the Go standard library, to generate and extract compressed zip files, decompress zip archives, and create zip files using "compress/gzip".
+In this tutorial, we learned how to use the `archive/zip` package, which is built into the Go standard library, to generate and extract compressed zip files, decompress zip archives, and create zip files using `compress/gzip`.
 We learned how to add files to an existing zip file and finally how to extract content from zip files.
 As a next step, you may try using what you've learned in your next project.

 {% include cta/cta1.html %}

-## Outside Article Checklist

-- [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images
-- [ ] Verify look of article locally
-  - Would any images look better `wide` or without the `figcaption`?